 Style of Cause

 SON lays claim to 3,036,589 hectares of land in Midwestern Ontario since their traditional lands were stolen by the Crown in 1836 upon breaching Treaty promises.
-SON’s traditional territory consists of the Saugeen (Bruce) Peninsula, the stretch of land from Goderich to Collingwood, and Georgian Bay and Lake Huron.
-The central objectives pursued by SON encompass the acknowledgment of their Aboriginal title and the redressal of grievances stemming from the Crown's dereliction in safeguarding their territorial interests, the contravention of Treaty accords, and the breach of fiduciary obligations.
+SON’s traditional territory consists of the Saugeen (Bruce) Peninsula, the stretch of land from Goderich to Collingwood, and Georgian Bay and Lake Huron (Olthuis Kleer Townshend LLP, 2022).
+The central objectives pursued by SON encompass the acknowledgment of their Aboriginal title and the redressal of grievances stemming from the Crown's dereliction in safeguarding their territorial interests, the contravention of Treaty accords, and the breach of fiduciary obligations (Olthuis Kleer Townshend LLP, 2022).

 Facts of the Case